Obad94/google-maps-scraper/README.md

   -proxies string
         comma separated list of proxies to use in the format protocol://user:pass@host:port example: socks5://localhost:9050 or http://user:pass@localhost:9050
   -radius float
-        search radius in meters.
+        search radius in meters for filtering results.
 Default is 10000 meters (default 10000) -results string
         path to the results file [default: stdout] (default "stdout") -s3-bucket string